Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 needed:

 Under `[general]` set / change `dbpassword` and edit`ournetworks` to match all your networks.
-The daemon will not issue announce / withdraw commands for addresses outside these networks.
+The daemon will not issue announce / withdraw commands for addresses outside these net.

 The `sleep_time` is by default 10 seconds and the database is polled this interval for changes.
 Please check `rolconnlimit` in